zhavoronkovalex/github-slideshow/_posts/0000-01-02-zhavoronkovalex.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to zhavoronkovalex's slide!"
 ---
-Yo how're you doing brah
 Use the left arrow to go back!